o3de/o3de.org/content/docs/user-guide/components/reference/vegetation-filters/vegetation-distribution-filter.md

 ---
-title: Vegetation Scale Modifier Component
+title: Vegetation Distribution Filter Component
-linktitle: Vegetation Scale Modifier
+linktitle: Vegetation Distribution Filter
-description: Add variation to your vegetation instances with the Vegetation Scale Modifier component in Open 3D Engine (O3DE).
+description: Control the distribution of vegetation instances using gradients with the Vegetation Distribution Filter component in your Open 3D Engine (O3DE) level.
-weight: 400
+weight: 300
 ---

-Add variation to the vegetation instances in your level with the **Vegetation Scale Modifier** component.
-Use gradients to control how vegetation or blocker instances individually scale.
-By default, this component is configured to scale the vegetation instance by the same value, `1`.
-Change the values of **Range Min** or **Range Max** to values that are appropriate for the mesh instances you are modifying.
+Add the **Vegetation Distribution Filter** component to use gradients to control where vegetation or blocker instances are spawned in your vegetation area.

 ## Provider